albertnahas/konva-playground/README.md

 *   Shapes are draggable, rotatable, and resizable
 *   Shape selection
 *   Canvas zoom changes
-*   Align shapes to top feature
+*   Align shapes to top and bottom feature
-*   Arrow connections between shapes
 *   Canvas selection
 *   Persistence of selections and coordinates after zoom.